redhat-cop/ee_utilities/README.md

 The containers.podman collection MUST be installed in order for this collection to work.
 In addition the podman executable is required for the containers.podman collection.
+It is not listed as a dependency because of issues with syncing the validated content repo from console.redhat.com.

 ## Links to Ansible Automation Platform Collections